Rinku Town

 Rinku Town (りんくうタウン, Rinkū Taun) is a commercial development in Izumisano, Osaka, Japan, adjacent to Kansai International Airport.
 It was constructed in the early 1990s on reclaimed land, and opened in September 1995.

 Rinku Town is accessible from Osaka by the Nankai Main Line and JR Hanwa Line.
-All train services to and from Kansai Airport (except Kansai Airport Limited Express Haruka services) stop at Rinkū Town Station.
+With the exception of Kansai Airport Limited Express Haruka services, all train services to and from Kansai International Airport stop at Rinkū Town Station.